Minor updates: September 28, 2023

 e.
 Faculty: refer to Section 4.a.

 f.
-Family: a covered individual’s spouse and/or dependent children.
+Family: a covered individual’s spouse, partner, and/or dependent children.

 g.
 Financial Conflict of Interest (FCOI): a financial conflict of interest exists when it is reasonably determined that a personal financial interest could directly and significantly affect the design, conduct, or reporting of research.